samfirminger/react-performance-lightning-talk/README.md

-# Lightning talk - Rendering performance improvements with React.memo()
+# Triptease lightning talk ⚡💬 - Rendering performance improvements with React.memo()

 This repo was made for a lightning talk, given at Triptease, by myself.
 It is to showcase the benefits of using React.memo() when using expensive to render functional components.